Patriarch Alexy II of Moscow: Death and burial

 Funeral of Alexy II at the Cathedral of Christ the Saviour on 9 December 2008.

 Mourners at the funeral of Alexy II including Serzh Sargsyan, Vladimir Putin, Dmitry Medvedev and Vladimir Voronin.

 Alexy II died at his home at his Peredelkino residence on 5 December 2008, reportedly of heart failure.

 He died 80 days short of his 80th birthday (23 February 1929 – 5 December 2008), being just one single day older at death than his predecessor, Pimen (Izvekov), who had died 81 days short of his 80th birthday (23 July 1910 – 3 May 1990).

-pOn 7 December 2008, Russian president Medvedev issued a decree which "enjoined" that on the day of the Patriarch's burial Russia's cultural establishments and broadcasters should cancel entertaining programs and assistance be furnished to the Patriarchate on the part of the federal and city governments for organization of the burial.
+On 7 December 2008, Russian president Medvedev issued a decree which "enjoined" that on the day of the Patriarch's burial Russia's cultural establishments and broadcasters should cancel entertaining programs and assistance be furnished to the Patriarchate on the part of the federal and city governments for organization of the burial.
 However, the order did not amount to a formal national mourning.

 On 9 December 2008, the Order for the Burial (funeral service) of the deceased patriarch was presided over by the Ecumenical Patriarch Bartholomew I at the Cathedral of Christ the Saviour, whereafter he was interred in the southern chapel of the Epiphany Cathedral at Elokhovo in Moscow.

 During the service in the Christ the Saviour Cathedral, which was broadcast live by Russia's state TV channels, after Kathisma XVII had been chanted and Metropolitan Kirill set about doing the incensing round the coffin, he appeared to teeter and, being propped up by two bishops, was ushered into the sanctuary and was absent for about an hour.
 Reuters reported: "Kirill was helped away by aides at one point and a Kremlin official said he had apparently fainted.
 The metropolitan later rejoined the funeral."
 The ROC official spokesman Vsevolod Chaplin lashed out at the news media that had reported the incident "incorrectly" insisting that Kirill had not fainted, but merely had "felt unwell".

 Prime Minister Putin at the coffin of Patriarch Alexy.

 The following is a selection of quotes from notable obituaries: